 Rachel Stover- Office Manager

-Rachel Stover is originally from Dinwiddie, Virginia and a graduate from George Mason University.
-Rachel graduated Summa Cum Laude, with a BFA in Dance and a minor in Arts Management.
-While at Mason, Rachel was fortunate to be cast in works by Robert Battle, Mark Morris, Nick Pupillo, Christopher d’Amboise, and by her fellow peers.
-Rachel has also been privileged to work with esteemed companies such as American Dance Festival and Hubbard Street Dance Chicago.
-Upon graduating Rachel has performed with SeaWorld Entertainment Group as a Dance Captain and Ensemble Dancer and also locally with the American Pops Orchestra.
-Rachel looks forward to furthering both her performance career and her arts management career while at JSDA!
+Rachel Stover is originally from Dinwiddie, Virginia, and graduated from George Mason University, Summa Cum Laude, with a BFA in dance and a minor in Arts Management.
+Rachel has been studying various forms of dance for over 21 years.
+She began her formal training at Chesterfield School of Ballet under the direction of Patricia Dodd and at the Appomattox Regional Governor’s School for the Arts and Technology, where she specialized in dance, under the direction of Rebecca Hodal, and the Richmond Ballet faculty.
+While at Appomattox, Rachel was a four year member and captain of the dance team.
+At George Mason, Rachel was fortunate enough to be cast in works by her fellow peers, Robert Battle, Mark Morris, Nick Pupillo, and in faculty work, Luis Torres and Christopher D’Amboise.
+Rachel has been privileged to work with esteemed companies such as American Dance Festival and Hubbard Street Dance Chicago as well as train with companies such as Rioult!
+Upon graduating, Rachel has performed with SeaWorld Entertainment Group as a Dance Captain and Ensemble Dancer and also locally with the American Pops Orchestra.
+Rachel is excited to be here at JSDA

 Xavaire Bolton-Company Director,Instructor